-- 1. Prior to the search, the Shift Commander must approve the search and will notify the ADO and the Regional PREA Analyst. - 2.
-The Corrections Officers conducting the search must submit an Internal Incident Report; see Operating Procedure 038.1, Reporting Serious, or Unusual Incidents.
+1. Prior to the search, the Shift Commander must approve the search and will notify the ADO and the Regional PREA Analyst.

+2. The Corrections Officers conducting the search must submit an Internal Incident Report; see Operating Procedure 038.1, Reporting Serious, or Unusual Incidents.

 Access to regularly available programming or other out of cell opportunities for female inmates must not be restricted in order to comply with the search requirements."

-As stated previously, the ICCC does not house female inmates.
-There are no examples of exigent circumstances over the last 12 months because it is against policy and no female inmates are housed at the ICCC.
+As stated previously, the RNCC does not house female inmates.
+The facility did report one instance where a cross-gender pat-down search was conducted.
+The circumstance and documentation regarding this incident indicated that a strip search was initially initiated by two male officers.
+However, once staff were made aware of the "strip search deviation", the search was immediately halted, and a female officer was present to conduct the strip search.
 When conducting the on-site review of the facility, the Auditor observed adequate female staff to accommodate any day-to-day operations involving gender specific pat searches if necessary.

-During the on-site phase, the Auditor interviewed 13 random staff members from both day and night shifts.
+During the on-site phase, the Auditor interviewed 12 random staff members from both day and night shifts.
 There was no need to ask questions concerning female inmate searches and the possible lack of inmate privileges associated with the need for female officers to search such inmates because the facility does not house female inmates.